ludocode/onramp/core/cci/README.md

 These restrictions greatly simplify our lexer.
 Unlike most other Onramp programs, `cci` is not designed to accept hand-written input files.

 The only exception for preprocessor directives is `#line` and `#pragma` for debug info.
-These are handled specially by the lexer.
+These are handled specially by the lexer in each stage.

-## Lexer

-The lexer is similar in all three stages.
-Its operation is described here.

-The lexer consumes characters from the input file and produces tokens.
-Each token is one of the following types:

-- "a" -- alphanumeric (a keyword, a type name or a variable name)
-- "n" -- number
-- "c" -- character literal
-- "s" -- string literal (not merged with adjacent string literals)
-- "p" -- punctuation (a valid operator or other punctuation token)
-- "e" -- end-of-file

-The lexer does not use the typical C [lexer hack](https://en.wikipedia.org/wiki/Lexer_hack).
-Instead the lexer just returns tokens of type "alphanumeric".
-It is up to the parser to determine whether such tokens are keywords, type names or variable names.
-The lexer is entirely context-free.

-The lexer also handles the few preprocessor directives supported (`#line` and `#pragma`).
-The lexer does *not* handle comments; they must be stripped by an Onramp preprocessor.

-Later stages have a slightly more sophisticated lexer but it follows the same basic principles.